course-kit/guides/getting-started.md

 ![getting-started-18](assets/getting-started-18.png)

-If you check the CourseKit dashboard again, you’ll see your student’s status has now changed from “Pending” to “Active”.
+If you check the CourseKit dashboard again, you'll see your student's status has now changed from "Pending" to "Active".

 ![getting-started-19](assets/getting-started-19.png)

 ## Logged-in student features

-Let’s return now to the lesson page which we were looking at before the discussion of enrolment.
+Let's return now to the lesson page which we were looking at before the discussion of enrolment.

 When a student logs in or registers with CourseKit they will now be authenticated with the CourseKit API.

-This means that calls to the `createPlayer` method of the VideoLoader API will return a 200 status - assuming the student is looking at lessons from a course they’ve purchased.
+This means that calls to the `createPlayer` method of the VideoLoader API will return a 200 status - assuming the student is looking at lessons from a course they've purchased.

 ```jsx
 import { VideoLoader } from '@coursekit/client'